PoojaNagawade/my-task/README.md

 3.Clone the project .

-4.Run the terraform main.tf script
+4.Go inside the terraform folder , Run the terraform main.tf script terraform init terraform plan -var-file=filename terraform apply -var-file=filename
-  terraform init
-  terraform plan -var-file=filename
-  terraform apply -var-file=filename

 5.Once the EC2 is up define IAM role to have s3 Full access

-6.Jenkins ,Docker ,Python is already installed via Terraform
+6.Jenkins ,Docker ,Python ,trivy is already installed via Terraform Run the docker image for sonarqube docker run -d --name sonarqube -p 9000:9000 sonarqube
+  //ip:9000 for sonarqube

-7.Start the jenkins server .
+7.Start the jenkins server .//ip:8080
+  Configure the plugins for sonar & depedency check

 8.Run the jenkins pipeline .

 9.The output will be stored in s3 bucket .